redFrik/f0plugins/README.md

 > make install
 ```

-edit `-DSC_PATH` above to point to your supercollider source directory (cloned from [here](https://github.com/supercollider/supercollider)), and edit `-DINSTALL_DESTINATION` to where you want the resulting plugins installed. on __osx__ this will typically be `/Users/???/Library/Application Support/SuperCollider/Extensions` and on __linux__ you can completely remove the -DINSTALL_DESTINATION use the default location.
+edit `-DSC_PATH` above to point to your supercollider source directory (cloned from [here](https://github.com/supercollider/supercollider)), and edit `-DINSTALL_DESTINATION` to where you want the resulting plugins installed. on __osx__ this will typically be `/Users/???/Library/Application Support/SuperCollider/Extensions` and on __linux__ you can completely remove the `-DINSTALL_DESTINATION` to use the default location.

 NOTE: Not tested under Windows.